miguelsolorio/miguelsolorio.com/content/notebooks.md

 > “Enjoy the clean design, nice feedback on executing cells”

-We have dozens of notebook extensions that are used in a variety of languages that range from audio generative to query languages to REST API requests.
+We now have dozens of notebook extensions that are used in a variety of languages that range from audio generative to query languages to REST API requests (read about [custom notebooks](https://code.visualstudio.com/blogs/2021/11/08/custom-notebooks)).
 It’s been remarkable to see how a tool made for a specific audience can have greater impacts when made accessible for everyone.

+The team ended up shipping native support for notebooks and wrote a [blog post](https://code.visualstudio.com/blogs/2021/08/05/notebooks) about what it means for the editor.

-{{< image src="notebooks-extensions2.png" >}}
+{{< image src="notebooks-blogpost.png" >}}

 # Collaborators
 - Jill Jacobson - Design